Glen Coe: Geology

-Geologically speaking, Glen Coe is the remains of an ancient supervolcano.
+Geologically speaking, the rocks of Glen Coe are the remains of an ancient supervolcano.
 The caldera forming eruptions took place about 420 million years ago during the Silurian period, and the volcano has long since become extinct.
 The glen is considered to be one of the best examples of a subsidence caldera, being the place where this phenomenon was first described.
 A caldera is a volcanic process in which a circular fault allows a section of crust to sink, leading to magma being forced to the surface at the periphery.
 This sinking allows layers of rock which would otherwise have been eroded to remain visible, can be seen in Glen Coe most strikingly in Devonian volcanic lavas on Bidean nam Bian, as well as at Sgorr nam Fiannaidh, An t-Sron, and in the bed of the River Coe below Loch Achtriochtan.
-Surrounding the caldera the rocks consists of schist and quartzite with a ring of granite marking the main ring fault.Clough, C. T; Maufe, H. B. & Bailey, E. B; 1909.
-The cauldron subsidence of Glen Coe, and the Associated Igneous Phenomena.
-Quart.
-Journ.
-Geol.
-Soc.
-65, 611–678.; Glen Coe, scottishgeology.com, Hunterian Museum, University of Glasgow.
+Surrounding the caldera the rocks consists of schist and quartzite with a ring of granite marking the main ring fault.

 The landscape was further shaped by the processes of glaciation during the last ice ages, ending 10,000 years ago.

 Flora and fauna

 Habitats within Glen Coe include birch woodland, moorland and peatbogs.
 The upland parts of the glen are one of the best habitats for alpine and sub-alpine plants in Lochaber, due to the underlying geology and range of altitude.
-Typical plants found on the highest slopes of the glen include lady's mantle,Sibbaldia procumbens and areas of willow scrub and Racomitrium lanuginosum moss-heath.
+Typical plants found on the highest slopes of the glen include lady's mantle, Sibbaldia procumbens and areas of willow scrub and Racomitrium lanuginosum moss-heath.
 In the lower areas of the glen bog myrtle, cotton grass, butterwort, sundew and bladderwort are to be found.
 There are areas of wet woodland on the floor of the glen: the woodlands are composed of alder and ash, and also provide a habitat for ground plants such as tufted hair-grass and marsh hawk's-beard.
 Glen Coe hosts several nationally scarce species of liverworts and mosses.

 The peaks of the glen are home to snow bunting and ptarmigan, and the area also supports buzzards and golden eagles.

 The region also has an abundance of Highland midges, Culicoides impunctatus.